AmalGKrishnan/PortfolioProjects/Covid-19 Data Exploration in SQL (using SSMS)/README.md

 ### What we did
     1. Downloaded the Covid-19 complete dataset .csv file from [here]('https://covid.ourworldindata.org/data/owid-covid-data.csv') which consists of 21 columns.

-    2. Rearranged the population column and then split the whole worksheet into two separate tables (covid_deaths and covid_vaccincation, with 'iso_code', 'continent', 'location' and 'date' columns remaining the same) and saved them as .xlsx files (could have downloaded xlsx format directly from the source).
+    2. Rearranged the population column and then split the whole worksheet into two separate tables <br> (covid_deaths and covid_vaccincation, with 'iso_code', 'continent', 'location' and 'date' columns remaining the same) and <br> saved them as .xlsx files (could have downloaded xlsx format directly from the source).

     3. Created a database in SSMS and imported the two tables into it and queried them for analysis purpose.